 Property Redemption after Foreclosure Sale

-Sometimes, when a home is sold in foreclosure, the money that comes from that sale is not enough to cover what was owed by the borrower.
-In Tennessee, the lender can get what is called a Deficiency Judgement that requires the homeowner that lost the property to make payments toward the remaining balance.
-This is a judgement handed down by the courts and the lender must go through the courts to get it - but it is available to them whether a foreclosure was managed in or out of the court system.
+Sometimes when a home is sold in foreclosure, the money that comes from that sale is not enough to cover what was owed by the borrower.
+In Tennessee, the lender can get what is called a deficiency judgment that requires the homeowner that lost the property to make payments toward the remaining balance.
+This is a judgment handed down by the courts and the lender must go through the courts to get it, but it is available to them whether a foreclosure was managed in or out of the court system.

 The amount of the deficiency judgment will generally be the difference between the total debt and the foreclosure sale price.
 However, if the borrower proves that the property sold for an amount materially less than fair market value at the foreclosure sale, then the deficiency judgment will be limited to the total debt minus the fair market value of the property at the time of the sale (Tenn.
 Code Ann. § 35-5-118).